vistadataproject/documents/README.md

-__Note: As a side-effect of VA taking a data-centric, model-driven approach to accessing VISTA's data, a very high percentage of VISTA's legacy code - which served no other purpose than to access VISTA data - can be retired.__
+__Note: As a side-effect of VA taking a data-centric, model-driven approach to VISTA's data, a very high percentage of VISTA's legacy code can be retired.__